39 stories were made-

 25- "A loyal friend is like rare white jade from ancient Honsu period, both are beyond price."

-25 - "A cup of tea on rising is almost preferable to handful of emeralds."
+25 - "A cup of good tea on arising is almost preferable to handful of emeralds."

 25 - "Like ageing spinster, I am getting too old to blush becomingly."